 Somebody had built some little pattern-generating programs which made interesting patterns like a kaleidoscope.
 Not a very good demonstration.
 Here was this display that could do all sorts of good things!
 So we started talking about it, figuring what would be interesting displays.
 We decided that probably you could make a two-dimensional maneuvering sort of thing, and decided that naturally the obvious thing to do was spaceships.

 Capturing that sense of mischievousness and genuine charm, Spacewar! was spread to a few other schools and computer installations, making it the first game that actually had copies of it going around to be played.
 Previously, games were only played locally on the machine they were programmed on.

 This early game was incredibly respected.
 It could be found on any research computer that had programmable CRT throughout the 70s.
 People could not seem to get enough, and used similar mechanics of this game to make new games like Computer Space, and Galaxy Game.
-Even Asteroids, in 79, paid an homage to Spacewar!
+Even Asteroids, in 1979, paid an homage to Spacewar!
 By modeling the ship after the original designs.
 It has been so well regarded that it has earned a spot on the “game canon.”
 A list started by Henry Lowood with the intent of having the Library of Congress archive important cultural video games of the time.
 It was accepted by Congress, and to this day it has been archived.

-I think it is important to reflect on the significance of Spacewar!
-Because its impact still has echoes in design choices and how we use technology today.
+Spacewar!'s impact still has echoes in design choices and how we use technology today.
 The next time you pull out your cell phone think about all the design choices that were made to make the experience what it is.
 Without people like Steve Russell and his team who dreamed for computers to do more and for people to interact with them differently, who knows how technology would be used today.